PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 Find the Upstream Region of a Gene
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The upstream region can be seen most clearly using the :doc:`/user_guides/organisms_gene/compare_region_viewer`.
+The
+upstream region is shown to the left of the red arrow.

 Find All the Genes in the Same Protein Family As A Feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~